 Single-contract communication

-This page lists examples of communication of a single deployed contract with other contracts on blockchain.
+This page lists examples of communication between a single deployed contract and other contracts on blockchain.

 How to make a basic reply